Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 sudo systemctl [start|stop|restart|status] chirpstack-application-server
 ```

-###	Verifying the Functioning of the ChirpStack Application Server
+###	Verifying the Functioning of the ChirpStack AS

 init.d
 ```sh